booch/presentations/Ruby_Hooks/slides.md

 ???

 * `at_exit` sets a proc to be run on program exit
+    * Can check if `$!` is set to see if programming has crashed due to an exception
 * `coerce` helps find a common type when doing math on mixed types
     * Looks at `self` (the left-hand operand) and the other operand
         * Allows you to "cast" the operands into something compatible